MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 Applications can access the sensor stream data in the same way that photo and video camera streams are accessed through [Media Foundation](https://msdn.microsoft.com/library/windows/desktop/ms694197).

-All APIs that work for HoloLens development are also available in Research mode.
+All APIs that work for HoloLens development are also available in Research Mode.
 In particular, the application  knows precisely where HoloLens is in 6DoF space at each sensor frame capture time.

-You can find sample applications on how to access the various Research mode streams, how to use the [intrinsics and extrinsics](https://docs.microsoft.com/windows/mixed-reality/locatable-camera#locating-the-device-camera-in-the-world), and how to record streams in the [HoloLensForCV GitHub repo](https://github.com/Microsoft/HoloLensForCV) repo.
+You can find sample applications on how to access the various Research Mode streams, how to use the [intrinsics and extrinsics](https://docs.microsoft.com/windows/mixed-reality/locatable-camera#locating-the-device-camera-in-the-world), and how to record streams in the [HoloLensForCV GitHub repo](https://github.com/Microsoft/HoloLensForCV) repo.

  > [!NOTE]
  > At this time, the HoloLensForCV sample doesn't work on HoloLens 2.